-Collect whatever evidence you can at the scene of their crash.
+Collect whatever evidence you can at the scene of the crash.
 In most cases, the easiest thing to do is use your cell phone to take pictures of everything involved in the accidents.
 Find out if any people saw the crash and ask them for their contact information.
-They may later be needed as witnesses.
+They may be needed later as witnesses.
 Make sure an attorney is the first person you talk to about your accident and refuse any insurance company offers to provide recorded statements until you have legal representation.

 What is contributory negligence?

 While many other states use some modified form of a comparative fault system of determining fault in negligence cases (and a dozen use pure comparative fault systems), Alabama is one of five states that still adheres to contributory negligence.
 Under the theory of contributory negligence, a victim is unable to recover damages from a defendant when any degree of their negligence caused their accident.
 This means that you can only recover from people who were 100% at fault, and an insurance company will try to pin at least 1% of the blame on you because even that little amount will be enough to justify denying your injury claim.
 Concerns about contributory negligence underscore the importance of not speaking to any insurance company until you have legal representation.

 What are the consequences for a driver operating without insurance in Alabama?

 Failure to have required automobile insurance is a Class C misdemeanor for a first offense punishable by a fine of up to $500 and up to three months in jail.
 A second or subsequent offense is a Class B misdemeanor, and the fine can go up to $3,000 in addition to six months in jail.